gofr-dev/website/README.md

 ## Getting started

-To get started with this site, first install the npm dependencies:
+To begin using this site, start by installing the npm dependencies:

 ```bash
 yarn install
 ```

-Next, run the development server:
+Now you are good to run the development server, using the below command:

 ```bash
 yarn dev
 ```

-Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
+The website would be running now, and you can visit [http://localhost:3000](http://localhost:3000) in your browser to view the website.

 ## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
+You can start customizing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

 ## Global search

 This template includes a global search that's powered by the [FlexSearch](https://github.com/nextapps-de/flexsearch) library.
 It's available by clicking the search input or by using the `⌘K` shortcut.

-This feature requires no configuration, and works out of the box by automatically scanning your documentation pages to build its index.
+The search feature requires no configuration, and works out of the box by automatically scanning your documentation pages to build its index.
 You can adjust the search parameters by editing the `/src/markdoc/search.mjs` file.

 ## Learn more

-To learn more about the technologies used in this site, see the following resources:
+To learn more about the technologies used in this site, checkout the following resources:

 - [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
 - [Next.js](https://nextjs.org/docs) - the official Next.js documentation